 Dead Man’s Farm in Loudon County, Tennessee

-One of USA Today’s 10 Best Haunted attractions, Dead Man’s Farm boasts many other accolades.
+One of USA Today’s 10 Best Haunted attractions, Dead Man’s Farm boasts many other accolades including scariest Haunted House in Tennessee by yours truly.
 Known as the “Lakeway to the Smokies,” Loudon County is a gorgeous place to visit, and Dead Man’s Farm is the perfect scary attraction to visit whether it’s your purpose in town or a side quest.

 There are plenty of jump-scares and the highest standard of safety protocols.
 So, you can enjoy your haunted house experience without being haunted by real-world worries.